Died September 2018. Global Ethics Fellow Alumnus; St Andrews University

-Nicholas Rengger is professor of political theory and international relations at St Andrews University.
-He has held visiting positions at the London School of Economics, University of Southern California, The Centre for Theology and Philosophy at the University of Nottingham, and the European University Institute.
+Nicholas Rengger was professor of political theory and international relations at St Andrews University.
+Previously he held visiting positions at the London School of Economics, University of Southern California, The Centre for Theology and Philosophy at the University of Nottingham, and the European University Institute.

 He served (1997–2001) on the governing council of the Royal Insitute for International Affairs, Chatham House.
 He was also the chair of the international ethics section of the International Studies Association and served on its governing council 2000–2001.
 He was editor of the Review of International Studies from 2006–2010 and served on the executive of the British International Studies Association from 2003–2010.